 APM (Application Performance Management) for me makes it clear to every stakeholder whether your business runs well or not and who has to take action to fix this problem.
-The following screenshot is taken from “Top 4 Digital Performance Metrics You Should Monitor” and shows a typical high-level dashboard with key application performance & business metrics that tells you whether you have to take action or not:
+The following screenshot shows a typical high-level APM dashboard with key application performance & business metrics that tell you whether you have to take action or not:

 Why we looked into APM!
 Metrics it is!

 Most frequently, it starts when users experience suboptimal performance.
 It could be a problem with the Network, OS, Middleware, DB or even just bad code.
 Without some type of monitoring these events (user complaints) turn into a time wasting multi-group troubleshooting exercise.
 Before you know it, these exercises steal valuable resources from other projects and other day-to-day activities.
 Let’s face it, by the time you get everyone on a call or even in the same room the major symptoms are gone and performance is almost, if not all the way, back to the user’s acceptable level.

 This leads to the question, “Where do we start looking and whose system or component was to blame?”
 This ultimately, in most cases, leads to each group saying “my area looked fine during this time” and no real root cause is reached.
 But, the fact of the matter is that something was not performing at expected service levels, and we can be assured it will happen again.
 This also leads to the question “What do we tell the customers?”
 It’s fine to say we have a team on it, but at the end of the day if nothing gets resolved having a team on it means nothing.
 Most of the time users are not very understanding and IT can quickly lose credibility in its ability to deliver.